Sachika Misawa: Biography

 Misawa revealed in June 2022 that she would be taking a hiatus from her activities due to poor health.
 As a result, her scheduled concert, "Misawa Sachika 2nd Live Tour 2022", as well as her fan event, "Misawa Sachika FC Fan Meeting", have been canceled.
 She returned to activity in August 2022.
+In November 2022, due to poor physical condition, her agency announced that she would be taking break from updating Social Media for time being.